DImbala/Myfirst/README.md

 # DAY TWO
 **Introduction to command line**

-1.Inroduction to shell
+1. Inroduction to shell
 2.  cd - change directory
 3.  pwd  -print work directory -to know where you are
+4.  ls-lh
-4. mkdir - create a file
+5.  mkdir - create a file
-5. nano -create a document
+6.  nano -create a document
-6. cd.. - moving back one step
+7.  cd.. - moving back one step
-7.  cd../.. -moving two steps back
+8.  cd../.. -moving two steps back
-8.  ls -listing the current of the document
+9.   ls -listing the current of the document
-9.  mv -moving documents from one folder
+10.   mv -moving documents from one folder
-10.  rm - removing a document
+11.   rm - removing a document

 # DAY THREE